-- Landscaping should not inhibit natural surveillance (block sight lines) or provide concealment and entrapment opportunities.
+- Landscaping should not inhibit natural surveillance (blocking sight lines) or provide concealment and entrapment opportunities.
 When selecting and maintaining vegetation, consideration should be given to the possibility of areas becoming entrapment sites in the future.
 Heavy vegetation should also be avoided at the entrance areas of all the buildings throughout the site so as not to provide concealment opportunities and inhibit line of sight.
 Shrubs should not be greater than 1 meter in height and the canopy of tall trees should be higher than 1.8 meters. - The building design should not inhibit natural surveillance (block sight lines) or provide concealment and entrapment opportunities.
-It is recommended that the set back of entry foyers and door recess be a maximum of 1 meter. - Australian and New Zealand Lighting Standard 1158.1 Pedestrian, requires lighting engineers and designers to consider crime risk and fear when selecting lamps and lighting levels. - Pathways / line of pedestrian travel should be lit with low lighting to mark the path of travel at evening / night time when the facility is trading. - The central community facility should be wired for CCTV so it can be installed if evidence suggests it is required.
+It is recommended that the set back of entry foyers and door recess be a maximum of 1 meter. - Australian and New Zealand Lighting Standard 1158.1 Pedestrian, requires lighting engineers and designers to consider crime risk and fear when selecting lamps and lighting levels. - CCTV is to be installed, and indicative locations are identified below.
+Wiring for additional CCTV to be installed allowing for additional CCTV if needed in the future. - Duress alarm to be located at the reception and throughout the building and easily accessible.